 Dean Toadblatt's voice actor is John Vernon, the same guy who played Dean Wormer in Animal House.
 This explains why he yelled "Gunderstank House!" after getting pranked on the episode where Billy and Mandy go to a Hogwarts-style school for kid wizards.

 Fake Brit: Eris.
 What makes it funny, however, is that she's supposed to be a GREEK goddess.
 Furthermore, she also speaks like a Valley Girl.
 Mainly, though, her mannerisms were meant to be a reference to Madonna.

-Keep Circulating the Tapes: The first season was released on DVD but that has long since gone out of print, the same can be said for Big Boogey Adventure's DVD, several episodes were released either on Cartoon Network Holiday Compilations or as extras on other DVDs, thankfully the entire series (Sans Big Boogey Adventure, the Christmas special and Underfist) is available on iTunes and the first 39 episodes listed as seasons 1 and 2 are on Netflix.
+Keep Circulating the Tapes: The first season was released on DVD but that has long since gone out of print, the same can be said for Big Boogey Adventure's DVD, several episodes were released either on Cartoon Network Holiday Compilations or as extras on other DVDs, thankfully the entire series (Sans Big Boogey Adventure, the Christmas special and Underfist) is available on iTunes.
+The show's first two seasons were also on Netflix, but are no longer there.